 “August.
 Over here,” one of the photographers shouted as the next celebrity made his way toward the receiving line.
 One by one, A-listers and their dates wandered through the haze of camera flashes with fake smiles and comments about whom they were wearing while I made sure everyone was happy.

 “Ok, next up we have Kat Carlisle and her date, Brandon Kent,” I said over my headset before checking them off the list on my tablet.
 My job was simple.
 Greet the donors, relay that they were ready, and then tell them when to walk.
 Generally speaking, it should be a no brainer, but my head was already spinning with useless information about who needs what type of lighting, and don’t even get me started about the demands.
 These people made walking and smiling a production and a half.
 I just felt bad for the caterers.
 That had to be a last-resort type of job.

 When the next couple stepped up, I read over the cautionary information sent ahead by Kat’s publicist because if anyone so much as breathed the phrase “sex tape,” Kat would relinquish all future donations to a different charity and make a scene in the process, two things that would get my name carved into Marjorie’s list of the forever unemployed.

 Marjorie was a forty-year-old slave to ARK.
 She practically lived in her office, barking orders like the company overseer, but I could tell she loved the way people cowered when she made her demands.
-She was definitely on the older side, that wasn’t up for debate, but she did her best to hide the angry-wrinkles behind monthly botox injections and a quarter-inch of makeup.
-With her graying blonde hair, angular face, and beady blue eyes, she was definitely no one’s office crush, but her word was gold to my Uncle Oscar and the rest of the event-planning world, which meant it was gold to me.
+She was definitely on the older side, that wasn’t up for debate, but she did her best to hide the anger wrinkles behind monthly botox injections and a quarter-inch of makeup.
+With her graying blonde hair, angular face, and beady blue eyes, she was definitely no one’s office crush, but her word was gold to my Uncle Oscar and the entirety of the West Coast event planning world, which meant it was gold to me.
 At least until I came up with a better plan.